 Herbal studies degree programs are available, as well as programs that offer herbal education, such as herbalism, traditional Chinese medicine, alternative medicine and naturopathy programs.
 In addition to degree programs, some schools offer certificate and diploma programs at both the undergraduate and postgraduate levels.

 The length and content of these programs can vary by school.
 For example, certificate and diploma programs can take several years to complete, and like degree programs, include training in anatomy, nutrition and the clinical uses of herbs.
 Programs designed for hobbyists or retail store clerks are often shorter in length and provide instruction in herbal identification as well a basic understanding of their medicinal properties.

 Herbal Retail Salesperson

 Herbal retail salespersons might work in health food stores, dedicated herbal stores, cooperative supermarkets or similar businesses to answer customer questions, suggest appropriate herbal remedies and make sales.
-These workers generally need a knowledge of the herbs and products they sell, because misuse of herbal products may be harmful.
+These workers generally need knowledge of the herbs and products they sell, because misuse of herbal products may be harmful.

 Professional herbalists provide herbal recommendations to their clients and, depending on their training, may also provide other diagnostic and treatment services.
 Some herbalists are trained in the use of herbs only, while others may hold licensure in other health care modalities, such as naturopathy, acupuncture or traditional Chinese medicine.